June 04, 2026 by Bojana Krstic

 What Is WhatsApp Archiving for Compliance?

-WhatsApp archiving for compliance refers to the automatic, tamper-proof capture, storage, and indexing of WhatsApp messages, including texts, images, videos, voice notes, call logs, and metadata, as official business records.
+WhatsApp compliance archiving is the automatic, tamper-proof capture, indexing, and storage of WhatsApp messages, including texts, images, videos, voice notes, call logs, and metadata, as official business records.

-These archives serve as a reliable source of truth in case of:
+These archives serve as a reliable source of truth in case of regulatory audits (e.g., SEC, FINRA, HIPAA), FOIA or public records requests, legal discovery and litigation, and internal HR investigations.

-Unlike WhatsApp’s native backup or export features, compliant WhatsApp archive captures messages in real time, stores them in immutable formats (such as WORM storage), and makes them searchable, traceable, and legally admissible.
+Unlike WhatsApp’s native backup or export features, compliant WhatsApp archive captures messages in real time, stores them in immutable formats, and makes them searchable, traceable, and legally admissible.

 WhatsApp Compliance Regulations